vinceliuice/grub2-themes/README.md

 ### Setting a custom background:

  - Find the resolution of your display (1920x1080 -> 1080p, 2560x1080 -> 1080p_21:9, 2560x1440 -> 2k, 3840x2160 -> 4k)
- - Place your custom background inside the correct folder matching your resolution, and make sure it's a .jpg
+ - Place your custom background inside the root of the project, and name it either background.jpg or custom-background.jpg
- - Rename the default wallpaper for your chosen theme to something else
- - Rename the custom wallpaper to the name of the default wallpaper for your chosen theme
- - Run the installer like normal, making sure to select your chosen theme
+ - Run the installer like normal, but with `--custom-background` as en extra argument

 ## Screenshots: